Blankenberge railway station: History

 The railway from Bruges to Blankenberge was first used on Sunday 26 July 1863.
 The construction of the line took less than a year and the materials for the construction were delivered by ship to Bruges along the Oostendse Vaart canal.
 At 12 o'clock on that day the first train, formed of 3 or 4 carriages left for Blankenberge, arriving there about 45 minutes later.
 From the 16 August the railway opened to passenger service.
 On 12 July 1868 the extension to Heist was put into use.
+This decreased the travel time slightly, as it was estimated to be approximately 30 minutes in 1869.

 Since 1890 the Kusttram has served the station and connected the town with Heist and Knokke to the north and Ostend and De Panne to the south.
 Between Blankenberge and Heist, the railway and tramline ran parallel.

 On 1 October 1908 Blankenberge became a terminus when the section to Zeebrugge was closed to allow for the expansion of the port of Zeebrugge.
 A new railway line was built between Bruges and Zeebrugge, which joined with the line to Heist.